vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    uint32_t queryVideoFormatID(int colorFamily, int sampleType, int bitsPerSample, int subSamplingW, int subSamplingH, VSCore_ \*core)

       Get the id associated with a video format.
-Similar to queryVideoFormat_\ () except that it returns a format id instead of filling out a VSVideoInfo_ struct.
+Similar to queryVideoFormat_\ () except that it returns a format id instead of filling out a VSVideoFormat_ struct.

       *colorFamily*
          One of VSColorFamily_.